Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 • FISH 500 – Issues in Fisheries Research: Seminars

-If it is their first year of doctoral studies, students should register in FISH 500.
+If it is their first year of doctoral studies, students should register for FISH 500.
 FISH 500 is based on a weekly IOF departmental seminar series that runs through the Fall and Winter terms.
 The series focused on a broad range of ocean science, governance and conservation issues.
-The aims of this course are to broaden understanding of state-of-the-art scientific approaches and findings in oceans and fisheries, and also to improve graduate students’ ability to critically analyze seminar presentations and improve their oral presentation and communication and essay writing skills.
+The aims of this course are to broaden understanding of state-of-the-art scientific approaches and findings in oceans and fisheries and also to improve graduate student’s ability to critically analyze seminar presentations and improve their oral presentation and communication and essay writing skills.

 • FISH 699 – Ph.D.
 Dissertation

-This is the dissertation course.
-All Ph.D. students must register in their dissertation courses two times per year — once at the beginning of September for the winter term (FISH 699), and again in April for the Spring/Summer term (FISH 699).
+All Ph.D. students must register for their dissertation course (FISH 699) two times per year — once at the beginning of September for the winter term and again in April for the Spring/Summer term.

 Ph.D. students are encouraged to consider registering in elective courses of interest in their first and second years.
-The Supervisory Committee may recommend that the student take courses relevant to his or her area of research.
+The Supervisory Committee may recommend that a student take courses relevant to the student’s area of research.
 Ph.D. students can follow courses for credit or audit.

 First month